TadiT7/treble_experimentations_wiki/Huawei-MediaPad-M5-Wifi.md

 # Huawei MediaPad M5  (SHT-W09)

+21/03/2022: dirty flashed squeak v411 vanilla, it boots.

-UPDATE 11/08/2021: roar-312-arm64-ab-gapps.img boots fine, most things work, but video doesn't play from within Chrome, due to what looks like problems with hardware video decoding.
+11/08/2021: roar-312-arm64-ab-gapps.img boots fine, most things work, but video doesn't play from within Chrome, due to what looks like problems with hardware video decoding.
 This is a long standing issue, and likely to affect all previous builds also.
 It's a showstopper for me sadly.

 UPDATE 26/04/2021: Roar-306-vanilla-AB-arm64-vndklite boots, it has no offline charging and i cannot set lower brightness.
 Install DavX from F-droid if you need to sync contacts/cal. events from google and the aurorastore to access to the google store.